 Alternatively, you can combine Giethoorn with Zaanse Schans (windmills) and Volendam (fisherman’s village).

 Maastricht – a medieval town in the south of the Netherlands.
 It has excellent beer cafes and historical sites, including a beautiful bookstore in a former church.

 Aachen – a medieval town in Germany with great Christmas markets and a ridiculously pleasant city center.
 Currywurst is delicious there!

 Paris – a direct train takes you from Amsterdam city center to Paris, where you can enjoy a few days in this romantic city.
-Well, we could give you many reasons to visit Paris.
-Still, we believe being a train away from Amsterdam makes it an excellent idea.
+Well, I could give you many reasons to visit Paris.
+Still, I believe being a train away from Amsterdam makes it an excellent idea.

 What to pack for a day in Amsterdam

 The weather in Amsterdam is unpredictable.
 For that reason, you will want to pack a few essential things to avoid unpleasant surprises.

 For the top, I always layer up – a top, a sweater, and an outer layer are essential items in my Amsterdam wardrobe.
 If I feel warm, I just put my sweater in my purse.

 Oh, and a scarf is a must-have item for your day in Amsterdam, no matter the season.
 It can get quite windy in the city, so a scarf and, depending on the season, a beanie come in handy.